Media contacts

 Key areas:

 - Origen Rotunda – The entry of the Origen Museum is designed to help visitors make the most of their visit.
 The galleries and theater radiate off this central space.
 Children's drop-in classes are held here as well as receptions for special events.
-Art and exhibibts in the rotunda honor the organizations and individuals whose generous contributions made it possible to bring this oasis in the desert to life.

 - Natural Mojave Gallery – This gallery has both interactive and stationary exhibits.
 You can explore the geological and biological history of the Mojave Desert and the springs.
 There is also an amazing flash flood experience.